 There are a number of RV parks.
 There is also a very large and active diving community.
 There are many opportunities to fish, scuba dive, and relax on the beach.
 There are also other outdoor activities like climbing.

 There are also many Americans and Canadians who live in San Carlos during the winter.

 San Carlos has been used for many films.

 The waters of the Gulf of California in the San Carlos area offer a multitude of diving opportunities at all skill levels year-round.

 Average surface temperatures are:

-For water sports enthusiasts, there are beautiful sand beaches, spectacular diving and snorkeling, kayaking, and offshore fishing.
+There are beautiful sand beaches, kayaking, and offshore fishing.